Alfredx/Share/README.md

 Pure JavaScript!

-To view the abstraction of how it works, see "flows.pdf".

 The following projects are used in this project:

 * [Node.js][nodejs]: for the server side.
 See [more resources][nodejs resources] for Node.js.